IQ404/study-notes/README.md

   - The NewFrame functions called at the beginning of the rendering loop query glfw for continuous data.

-  - Now, ImGui should gave all the current state information for the new frame.
+  - Now, ImGui should have all the current state information for the new frame.

   - Subsequent calls of ImGui widgets functions will result in ImGui drawing the widgets in accordance with the current state.